masesgroup/KEFCore/src/documentation/articles/serialization.md

 A custom **ValueContainer** class must contains enough information and shall follow the following rules:
 - must implements the `IValueContainer<T>` interface
 - must be a generic type
-- must have at least a constructor which accept two parameters: a first parameter which is `IEntityType` and a second paramater of `object[]`
+- must have at least a default constructor and a constructor which accept two parameters: a first parameter which is `IEntityType` and a second paramater of `object[]`

 An example snippet is the follow: